google/koladata/docs/api_reference.md

   because it will try to auto-box the class instance into an expr, which is likely not supported.

+  If the function accepts or returns a type that is not supported by Koda natively, the corresponding argument/return value must be annotated with a type that has a _koladata_type_tracing_config_() classmethod that returns an instance of TypeTracingConfig to describe how to convert the value to/from Koda.

+  Note that for _koladata_type_tracing_config_ to work, the file must _not_ do "from __future__ import annotations", as that makes the type annotations unresolved at the decoration time.

   When executing the resulting function in eager mode, we will evaluate the underlying function directly instead of evaluating the functor, to have nicer stack traces in case of an exception.
-However, we will still apply the boxing rules on the returned value (for example, convert Python primitives to DataItems), to better emulate what will happen in tracing mode.
+However, we will still apply the boxing rules on the returned value (for example, convert Python primitives to DataItems), and the to/from Koda conversions defined by _koladata_type_tracing_config_, if any, to better emulate what will happen in tracing mode.
 ```

 ### `kd.functor.trace_py_fn(f, *, auto_variables=True, **defaults)` {#kd.functor.trace_py_fn}